rettichschnidi/clang-tidy-misra/README.md

 Installation
 ============
-Sorry, none so far.
-Have a look at `.travis.yml` if you are interested.
+Sorry, no documentation so far. `.travis.yml` may be useful.

 Bugs
 ====